ericlesaquiles/joy-and-buffers-overflowing/README.md

     [starting address of this line]: [four words of hexadecimale numbers]
     ```

-9. Based on your knowledge of stack frames, use this address location to force your authentication program to print Access Granted.
+9. Based on your knowledge of stack frames, use this address location to force your authorization program to print Access Granted.

     * Hint: “this_program” is a command line program that enjoys eating 0xdeadbeef.